 Each pad in blackbox can be assigned a WAV file or a folder of WAV files.
 You can configure playback options, such as trigger mode and looping, individually for each pad.
 Once a pad is loaded, you can touch the pad on the main Pads screen to trigger it.
+If the pad is in Clip mode, it won't trigger unless Play is engaged.
 You can also use the Keys screen to play the currently selected pad.
 When you trigger a pad from the Keys screen, a pad with a single WAV file is pitch shifted to correspond to the note played.
 Multi-sample pads play the WAV file with a root note closest to the played note, with pitch shifting if needed.
 We'll talk more about multi-samples later.
+Slicer pads will trigger individual slices starting at note C2.